Click Link To Scroll To Topic

 Although a technical knowledge of these terms can be useful, it is not the point of this article.
 The focus is to illustrate that an Agent, a Surrogate, an Executor, and a Trustee are just the bosses of that respective document.

-Wayne Pa Estate Planning Guide – The Powers
+Philadelphia Pa Estate Planning Guide – The Powers

 Each boss has powers, and these powers can be summarized very simply.